-- (a) The Supplier must adhere to relevant data protection and security laws and to respective regulations, in particular with regard to personal data of customers, consumers, employees and shareholders.
+- (a) The Supplier must adhere to relevant data protection and security laws and to respective regulations, in particular with regard to personal data of TasPorts' customers, clients, contractors and employees.
 The Supplier must comply with all said requirements when personal data is collected, processed, transmitted used or retained. - (b) The Supplier must safeguard and make only appropriate use of confidential information.
 The Supplier must not disclose any information that is not known to the general public.